Why isn't the data I posted to the pipeline loaded to the database?

 How do I audit that my files have been delivered?

 Openbridge does not have visibility into what should be sent from a source system.
 It only knows what was sent by the source system.
-For example, if there are 100 files in a source system and only 50 were sent, Openbridge is only aware of the 50 delivered files.
+For example, if are 100 files in a source system and only 50 were sent, Openbridge is only aware of the 50 delivered files.
 We will not know that an additional 50 files were not delivered.

-The manifest procedure allows the source system to recover from certain errors such as failure of the network, source/host system, or in the transfer process.
+The manifest procedure allows the source system to recover from certain errors, such as failure of the network, source/host system, or in the transfer process.
 In the event of an error, the source system would know to attempt redelivery for any file that had not received a successful 226 code from Openbridge.

 How do I know if a file was transferred successfully?